Stockton Kings vs. Rip City Remix - Game Highlights

 Check out the Stockton Kings Statistics

-- Austin Spurs Agree to Trade with San Diego Clippers - Austin Spurs

-- Clippers Complete Comeback to Defeat the Santa Cruz Warriors - San Diego Clippers
+- San Diego Clippers Earn Eighth Seed in G League Winter Showcase Tournament - San Diego Clippers

-- Santa Cruz Drops Final Tip-Off Tournament Match 122-112 to San Diego - Santa Cruz Warriors
+- South Bay Lakers Close Tip-Off Tournament with Win over San Diego - South Bay Lakers

+- The San Diego Clippers Fall Short against South Bay Lakers - San Diego Clippers

+- Stars Close out Tip-Off Tournament with Win over Suns and Improve to 12-2 - Salt Lake City Stars

+- Legends Reacquire Jeremiah Robinson-Earl Ahead of Winter Showcase - Texas Legends

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.